Sakthi-Balan-B/project1/README.md

-# GitHub Users in Delhi
+# GitHub Users in Chicago

 This repository contains data about GitHub users in Delhi with over 100 followers and their repositories.